PostHog/posthog.com/contents/tutorials/fake-door-test.md

 tags: ['surveys', 'actions']
 ---

-A fake door test is creating a real UI for a non-existent product or feature to gauge interested in it.
-Doing one can help you validate what you plan on building.
-In this tutorial, we build an app, set up a fake door test, then implement surveys to get more feedback.
+A fake door test is when you create a "fake" UI or experience for a product or feature you are thinking of building.
+When users interact with it, you tell them it isn't available (yet).
+This show of interest helps you validate what you plan on building.

+This tutorial shows you how to set up a fake door test with PostHog.
+We build a basic app, set up a fake door test, and then implement surveys to get more feedback.

+> **Warning:** Fake door tests come with risks.
+Showing users something that doesn't exist yet could disappoint them and hurt your reputation.
+Make sure to be honest and transparent with users about what you are doing.

 ## Creating an app and adding PostHog